briandrum/codes.forchagrin.com/_chapters/chapter-313-traffic-control-devices.md

-    3. _(3)_ Pedestrians facing a steady circular yellow or yellow arrow signal indication, unless otherwise directed by a pedestrian signal indication as provided in [Section 313.05][] or other traffic control device, shall not start to cross the roadway.
+    3. _(3)_ Pedestrians facing a steady circular yellow or yellow arrow signal indication, unless otherwise directed by a pedestrian signal indication as provided in [Section 313.05][CF Section 313.05] or other traffic control device, shall not start to cross the roadway.

 3. _(c)_ **Steady Red Signal Indication:**